arajsingh01/Forest_fire/README.md

 7. **Predictions and Submission**: The trained model is used to make predictions on the test set, and the results are saved to a CSV file for submission to the contest.

-## Usage

-To use the model:

-1. Install the required libraries listed in `requirements.txt`.
-2. Load the training and test datasets.
-3. Follow the steps outlined in the Jupyter notebook or Python script to preprocess the data, train the model, and make predictions.

 ## Results

 The model achieves an R^2 score of 0.92 on the test set, indicating strong predictive performance.
 However, further analysis is needed to ensure the model's robustness and generalizability.